nash-io/nash-react-starter/README.md

 # Nash React starter

 This is the Nash React starter kit.
-It shows how to set up and use the our [TypeScript SDK](https://github.com/nash-io/api-client-typescript) for building a browser application.
+It shows how to set up and use our [TypeScript SDK](https://github.com/nash-io/api-client-typescript) for building a browser application.

 Included are examples of how to correctly configure webpack to load our Wasm dependency and how to set up the proxies to interact with our services.